ibm-cloud-docs/cephaas/at-events.md

 | software-defined-storage.host.delete | The host was deleted |
 | software-defined-storage.volumemap.create | The volume was mapped |
 | software-defined-storage.volumemap.delete | The volume was unmapped |
-{: caption="Actions that generate management events" caption-side="bottom"}
+{: caption=" Table 2.
+Actions that generate management events" caption-side="bottom"}